Battle of the Ialomița: Background

 King Sigismund ordered Franko Tallóci, John Ország, and John Marczaly to lead a contingent of Hungarian, Polish, and Czech soldiers in a raid against Turkish territory in the summer of 1437.
 Ali Bey, the marcher lord of Vidin, assembled an Ottoman force to pursue and attack the Hungarian raiders.
 Due in part to the valiant and decisive actions of Franko Tallóci, the Ottoman force was routed, and the Hungarians pursued the retreating Ottomans, inflicting casualties where possible.
-The raid on Kruševac was the largest and most successful Hungarian incursion in many years.
+The Raid on Kruševac was the largest and most successful Hungarian incursion in many years.
 It penetrated more than 100 kilometers into enemy territory, inflicted multiple defeats, and crippled the Ottoman river fleet.
 The raid had two significant consequences.
 First, it marked the first major offensive undertaken by the Hungarians in years, demonstrating the potential effectiveness of such operations.
-Second, it provoked the anger of the Sultan at a time when other factors were already pushing the Ottomans toward the annexation of Serbia and the conquest of Hungary.
-Six months after the Kruševac raid, Sigismund died.
+Second, it provoked the anger of the sultan at a time when other factors were already pushing the Ottomans toward the annexation of Serbia and the conquest of Hungary.
+The raid on Kruševac was the first of several Hungarian military campaigns aimed at disrupting Ottoman raiding networks in the Balkans, later undertaken as crusading expeditions and offensive anti-Ottoman campaigns organized by Hunyadi.
+Although these deep incursions into Ottoman territory were widely celebrated, they did not provide effective protection for the southern frontiers of the Kingdom of Hungary.
+Despite widespread destruction in Serbia, Bulgaria, and Bosnia, Ottoman power structures remained largely unaffected, as the affected areas could be quickly repopulated with settlers from other parts of the empire.
+The loss of naval infrastructure and artillery likewise did not hinder the empire's continuous raidings of its neighbours, as evidenced by the campaigns of 1438–1439.
+In late summer 1437, Sigismund ordered a general mobilization under the command of Palatine Lawrence Hédervári, citing Murad's determination to personally avenge the previous defeat.
+The Hungarian raid on Kruševac played a key role in provoking the major Ottoman campaign into Transylvania in 1438.

 In late 1437, after the death of King Sigismund, Sultan Murad II addressed his court:

-Who from among my subjects knows the roads of Hungary?...My sultan!
+Who from among my subjects knows the roads of Hungary?...My Sultan!
 Hungary is a most glorious kingdom and befits you.
 Is it not shameful that an infidel should be lord of this kingdom?